jdlib/deepdive/UserGuide.md

 and the failure stacktrace?
 Or do you need to debug the test to diagnose the error?

 Informative error messages are key to good unit tests, last but not least for their psychological impact: Does the test code (judged by its failure messages) feel obscure or clear to you?
-Therefore Deep Dive error messages try to bring as much usefull information as possible into error messages.
+Therefore DeepDive error messages try to bring as much usefull information as possible into error messages.

 #### It adopts the style of Google Truth error messages: